 - You may also substitute lemon juice with chat masala or vinegar.

-- For a more spicy version, you can add more spices like curry leaves, cloves, star anise, cinnamon and bay leaf while preparing curry.
+- For a more flavorful spicer version, you can add more spices like curry leaves, cloves, star anise, cinnamon, and bay leaf while preparing the curry.

 - Cumin enhances the taste and aids digestion, so I highly recommend adding cumin seeds to the potato curry.